-The net asset values per share of the Two-Year Global Portfolio, Selectively Hedged Global Portfolio, Five-Year Global Portfolio, World ex U.S. Government Portfolio, Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Targeted Credit Portfolio, Global Core Plus Fixed Income Portfolio, Investment Grade Portfolio, LTIP Portfolio, Short-Duration Real Return Portfolio and Global Core Plus Real Return Portfolio (and, to the extent it invests directly, the Diversified Fixed Income Portfolio) are expressed in U.S. dollars by translating the net assets of each Portfolio using the mean of the most recent bid and asked prices for the dollar as quoted by generally recognized reliable sources.
-Since these Portfolios own securities that are primarily traded in foreign markets which may trade on days when the Portfolio does not price its shares, the net asset values of these Portfolios may change on days when shareholders will not be able to purchase or redeem shares.
+The net asset value per share of the Two-Year Global Portfolio, Selectively Hedged Global Portfolio, Five-Year Global Portfolio, World ex U.S. Government Portfolio, Short-Term Extended Quality Portfolio, Intermediate-Term Extended Quality Portfolio, Targeted Credit Portfolio, Global Core Plus Fixed Income Portfolio, Investment Grade Portfolio, LTIP Portfolio, Short-Duration Real Return Portfolio and Global Core Plus Real Return Portfolio (and, to the extent it invests directly, the Diversified Fixed Income Portfolio) are expressed in U.S. dollars by translating the net assets of the Portfolios using the mean of the most recent bid and asked prices for the dollar as quoted by generally recognized reliable sources.
+Since the Portfolios own securities that are primarily traded in foreign markets which may trade on days when the Portfolios do not price their shares, the net asset value of the Portfolios may change on days when shareholders will not be able to purchase or redeem shares.

 Futures contracts are valued using the settlement price established each day on the exchange on which they are traded.
-The value of such futures contracts held by the Portfolio is determined each day as of such close.
+The value of such futures contracts held by the Portfolios is determined each day as of such close.
 In the absence of prices that are readily available as defined in Rule 2a-5, the futures contract will be valued in good faith at fair value in accordance with procedures approved by the Board.